darkspadez/mac-setup/README.md

 # Mac Setup Automation Script

-A comprehensive automation script for setting up a fresh macOS Sequoia 15.1 installation with development tools, productivity apps, and custom system configurations.
+A comprehensive automation script for setting up a fresh macOS installation with development tools, productivity apps, and custom system configurations.

 ## Features